sumowll/BD4H-Bootcamp/web/hadoop-hbase.md

 # Delete
 ## Delete cell

-You can delete a specific cell in a table by the `delete` command
+You can delete a specific cell in a table by using the `delete` command

 ```
 hbase(main):016:0> delete 'hospital', 'row1', 'id:event'